TAYLOR COUNTY—Taylor County Assessor Christa Kinsey would like to remind citizens that the deadline for filing farm reports is quickly approaching.

 For those that would like to skip filling out the paper copy of personal property assessments may access a digital version online, by visiting taylorcountyassessorwv.com.
 There, individuals may fill out and submit their forms quickly and easily.

-Assessor’s Office personnel will be available at the table during regular courthouse hours, on Mondays, Wednesdays and Fridays from 8:30 a.m. until 4:00 p.m., again, weather permitting.
+Assessor’s Office personnel will be available at the table during regular courthouse hours, Monday through Friday, from 8:30 a.m. until 4:00 p.m., each day, again, weather permitting.